-In August 2014, the Financial Accounting Standards Board (FASB) issued guidance entitled "Presentation of Financial Statements - Going Concern."
+In August 2014, the FASB issued guidance entitled "Presentation of Financial Statements - Going Concern."
 The guidance governs management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
-This guidance requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year after the date the financial statements are issued or within one year after the financial statements are available to be issued, when applicable.
+This guidance requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year after the date the financial statements are issued or within one year after the financial statements are issued or within one year after the financial statements are available to be issued, when applicable.
 Substantial doubt exists if it is probable that the entity will be unable to meet its obligations for the assessed period.
 This guidance becomes effective for interim and annual periods ending after December 15, 2016, and early application is permitted.
 Management will be required to make its initial assessment as of December 31, 2016.
 The Association is currently evaluating a potential disclosure for this recent accounting pronouncement.